This workshop is in development and not yet complete.

-• Format and symbolize spatial data layers, and compose a map for print that includes a title, scale bar, legend, and north arrow
+• Compose a map layout that includes a title, scale bar, legend, and north arrow; and

-• Export map into formats compatible for print and web publication
+• Export this map into formats compatible for print and digital publication.

 Audience

 Geospatial novices welcome!
-No prior experience with mapping is necessary, though familiarity with QGIS may be helpful.
-Check out our workshops Intro to QGIS, Tools and Workflows in QGIS, and Plugins in QGIS in that order for a gentle introduction.
+No prior experience with mapping is necessary, though familiarity with QGIS is helpful.
+You are encouraged to explore our workshops Intro to QGIS, Tools and Workflows in QGIS, and Plugins in QGIS in that order for a gentle introduction.

-If you want to map your research area, or show your data points on a basemap, this workshop is for you.
-However, if you are looking to conduct spatial analysis on your data, recommend the workshops listed above.
+If your goal is to map your research area or want to map your research area, or show your data points on a basemap, this workshop is for you.
+However, if you are looking to conduct more advanced spatial analysis on your data, we recommend the QGIS workshops listed above.
+If you realize you actually want to make interactive and dynamic web-based maps that can be embedded in a website or shared via a link, check out our Webmapping Workshop.
 Finally, if you don’t know what kind of output you want just yet, we encourage you to explore our resource for Telling Spatial Stories.
 Here, you will be guided through choosing an output format and tools that serve your purpose, skillset, and timeframe.

 Before the Workshop

 1. Download QGIS!
 QGIS can be downloaded from qgis.org’s Downloads page.
 In most cases, you’ll want to download and install the Long term release instead of the latest release - currently QGIS 3.40.4 ‘Bratislava’.
 This will give you most of the functionality you’ll need, without encountering the software bugs of newly released versions.
-See the subpage, installing QGIS, for further guidance.
+See the subpage to this page, installing QGIS,, for further guidance.

 Download Workshop Data

-If you have your own data you want to map, move it inside the unzipped data folder.
+If you’re coming to this workshop with your own data in-hand, be sure to move it inside the unzipped workshop data folder.
 Additionally, make sure it is either in a spatial data format (such as Esri Shapefile, .shp, or geoJSON, .geojson), or saved as a .csv.
 For the purposes of this workshop, your dataset must have coordinate information saved in two separate columns, one for latitude and one for longitude.
 If you only have cities/countries or street addresses, follow the link in the resources below to book a 1:1 consult for additional support.
 If you have street addresses, you can also geocode these in QGIS (see here for documentation.)

 GIS Resources at UBC: